Introducing the world’s most advanced cable housing.

 Kiss rust goodbye!

-The alumina ceramic material we use is less prone to degradation and wear than any metal alloy on the planet.
+The alumina ceramic compound we use is less prone to degradation and wear than any metal alloy on the planet.
 Or on any planet for that matter.
 High purity alumina is an extremely inert material, no matter what the environment.
-It’s just totally incapable of corrosion, drenched in mud, blood, sweat and tears.
-Not only that, but because this particular ceramic we use is also a homogenous and isotropic material, there are no coatings to peel off.
-No unsightly chipping.
-No spalling paint.
+So even when covered in mud, blood, sweat and tears, you won’t ever see any corrosion.
+Plus, our ceramic material is homogeneous and isotropic, which means there are no coatings that get scratched off.
+No spalling paint finishes either.

 Cable routing that goes.
 Where you want it to.